booleanchile/styled_sankey/README.md

 This is a d3 javascript plugin/library for generating bidirectional hierarchial Sankey diagrams

-**Known limitations: **
+**Known limitations:**

 Diagram uses old D3 v.3.
 Not compatible with the latest D3 v.4.

 Collapser circle size, and top padding of svg don't change even you define different nodeWidth().

 Node types, node colors, flow (in and out) colors are not parametrized.
-You can change/add/remove them in bihisankey.bihisankey.app.js.
+You can change/add/remove them in bihisankey.app.js.

 ### Live Code Demonstration